groboclown/petronia/docs/architecture.md

 Windows is easy to detect.
 Figuring out the Windows version is straight forward using standard Python tools.

 For Linux, there are two separate standards at the moment - Wayland and X11.
 This is compounded by Wayland compatibility with X11 protocols.
 The work-around here is to force the end-user to select one or the other.

+# History

+* v1 - Early prototype
+* v2 - Attempt at more structure, while understanding the needs of the system.
+* v3 - Switch to an event bus style, with well-defined event schema.
+* v3.1 - Enforced forking model with event registration security.